Origami74/nostr-epoxy-reverse-proxy/README.md

 The message contains the following tags:
 - `price` where the second index indicates the price per minute followed by the unit.
 - `mint` where the second index indicates the mint's address, followed by the unit
+- `n` to indicate on networks this proxy accepts inbound connections
 - `network-outbound` to indicate which networks this proxy can reach.
 (In this example it can proxy to a tor relay), can occur multiple times
 - `url` to indicate where this proxy accepts inbound connections.
 Should contain the same information as the kind `11111` event.
 This acts as a hint so that a client doesn't HAVE to do an explicit lookup of the `11111` event. (which might compromise privacy)